johnyuki/RedditBulkMessager/README.md

 - After you entered in all of the credentials for your bot, save *config.py*, close it, and open *Opt-in Comment Finder.py*.
 You can leave this open 24/7 if you like, or you can open it intermittently throughout the day.
 If this script does not run, then no names will get added to the database.
 If you want to send a message to your subscribed users, open *Send Message.py* and follow the instructions on screen.

+If someone wishes to be removed from the messaging list, download DB Browser for SQLite here - http://sqlitebrowser.org/

+Once downloaded and installed, open up *Subscriber List.db* using DB Browser.
+Once opened, click on *Tables* and there should be a dropdown menu just underneath the *Tables* tab.
+Select *Subscribers* in the dropdown menu.
+Next, start typing in the name of the person who wishes to be removed from the database in the *Filter* box that is directly underneath the *Username* column title, and they should appear.
+Click on their username and click *Delete Record*.
+Save the changes and then close the database.

 If you cannot get the bot set up using these instructions or the bot crashes with an error message, head over to https://www.reddit.com/r/redditdev and make a text post there.
 Make sure you link this github page so that we can help you quicker and let us know what the problem is.